Style and code guide

 </div>

-The 2 modifier styles are clearly visible, and have the same affect as if you would use BEM syntax with the extra btn in front of the modifier class.
+The two modifier styles are easily recognizable and deliver the same effect as the BEM syntax with the additional btn prefix for the modifier class.